Environmental

 We are not separate from our environment.

-We are a part of the environment.
+We are intrinsically part of the environment.

 Precautionary Principle